ptomato/talks/tc39-2026-01/README.md

 ## Progress update

 - Test262 coverage has been greatly expanded, exposing many implementation bugs.
+- We have 2 implementations at ~100% test conformance.
 - Today, we have 2 normative changes to propose to eliminate surprising behaviour in edge cases.

 ---

-## Test conformance as of January 2026 (TODO to measure again before plenary)
+## Test conformance as of January 2026

 <div class="chart">
   <canvas id="conformance-chart"></canvas>